Pride group founder convicted of raping boy, 12, he met on Grindr

 Ireland along with Sutton, who was a volunteer for Surrey Pride, stood trial for a total of 38 offences between them, including conspiring to sexually assault children, arranging the commission of child sex offences and conspiring to kidnap.

-The court heard the boy, 12, had met Ireland at his flat after messaging on dating app Grindr during which Ireland had suggested they kiss and watch pornography.
+The court heard the boy, 12, had met Ireland at his flat after messaging on dating app Grindr.

 The child told police they had sex in the flat, smoked a bong and that pornography was played on a laptop, jurors heard.